eudoxia0/eudoxia0.github.io/article/_posts/2024-11-24-client-freedom.md

 Client freedom, by analogy to the [four freedoms][four], is the freedom to operate a third-party client to an API.
 This peaked in the 90s when most communication was through email, IRC, and Usenet, and has been on the decline ever since.
-I remember c.
-2013 using Facebook Messenger over [Pidgin][pid], through their [XMPP][xmpp] gateway, and with [OTR][otr] messaging turned on.
+I remember, circa 2013, using Facebook Messenger over [Pidgin][pid], through their [XMPP][xmpp] gateway, and with [OTR][otr] messaging turned on.
 Then Facebook shut down its XMPP gateway, as Slack shut down its IRC gateway.